mosinmiloluwa01/timewave_assignment/README.md

 3. **Static Web Page**: The solution will be delivered as a static web page, which can be easily hosted and accessed via a web browser.

 ### Instructions for Running the Project:
-1. Download zip folder to your local machine.
+1. Clone repository to your local machine.
-2. Unzip in your desired location
 2. Open the project directory in your code editor.
-4. Open the `index.html` file in your web browser to view the price chart component.
+3. Open the `index.html` file in your web browser to view the price chart component.